anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * enrollment-response - LDevID (Pledge) certificate (from CA via registrar)

-The registrar-agent will re-connect to the pledge.
+To deliver these response objects, the registrar-agent will re-connect to the pledge.
 To contact the pledge, it may either discover the pledge as described in {{discovery_uc2_ppa}} or use stored information from the first contact with the pledge.

 Preconditions in addition to {{exchanges_uc2_2}}: